-This Five Forces analysis of Burger King accounts for competition and related factors involving the company and other firms that offer similar or related products, like burgers, beverages, and other menu items.
-To ensure competitiveness, Burger King must address issues pointed out in this Five Forces analysis.
-Michael E. Porter developed the Five Forces analysis model to determine competitive forces and external factors that influence firms’ performance.
-In Burger King’s industry environment, the influences of major competitors are just one of the main considerations.
-Based on this Five Forces analysis, Burger King must also consider strategic issues linked to suppliers, consumers, new entrants, and substitutes.
+This Five Forces analysis of Burger King accounts for competition and related factors involving the company and other foodservice firms that offer similar or related products, like burgers, sandwiches, beverages, and other menu items.
+To ensure competitiveness, Burger King addresses issues pointed out in this Five Forces analysis.
+Michael E. Porter’s Five Forces analysis model determines competitive forces and external factors that influence the company’s performance.
+In Burger King’s industry environment, major competitors are just one of the main considerations.
+Based on this Five Forces analysis, Burger King also considers strategic issues linked to suppliers, consumers, new entrants, and substitutes.

-This Five Forces analysis of Burger King shows that competition, customers, and new entrants reflect the significant effects of external factors in the quick-service restaurant industry environment.
-The company’s strategies account for and address these forces.
-These competitive forces affect goals for pricing, profits, and industry leadership relating to Burger King’s corporate mission and corporate vision, which aim for customer satisfaction and higher business performance relative to other restaurant chains and the competitive environment described in this Five Forces analysis case.
+Competitors, customers, and substitutes are most significant in this Five Forces analysis of Burger King.
+The company’s strategies account for external factors in the quick-service restaurant industry.
+Competitive forces affect goals for pricing, profits, and industry leadership relating to Burger King’s vision and mission, which aim for customer satisfaction and higher business performance against other firms in the competitive environment in this Five Forces analysis case.

-2. To attract and retain customers, the company can improve its product quality through a multi-pronged approach.
-This approach may include improved implementations of Burger King’s competitive strategy and growth strategies.
+- To attract and retain customers, Burger King can improve the quality of its food and beverage products through a multi-pronged approach.
+This recommended approach may include improved implementations of Burger King’s competitive strategy and growth strategies.
+Competitors, substitutes, and new entrants in this Five Forces analysis of the foodservice company are the targets of this recommendation.

 Competitive Rivalry or Competition with Burger King (Strong Force)